Player Profile: Linus Ullmark

 Ullmark would continue to play for MODO Super Elite-20 for the next two seasons before joining MODO of the Swedish Hockey League in 2013-14, where he posted a 2.08 GAA and .931 save percentage.
 The Swedish goaltender would play five games for Sweden in the U-20 World Junior Championships that same season.

-Linus Ullmark Drafted 163rd Overall By Buffalo
+Linus Ullmark Drafted 163rd Overall By Buffalo in 2012

-The 6-foot-4 goaltender was drafted in the sixth round (163rd overall) by the Buffalo Sabres.
+The 6-foot-4 goaltender was drafted in the sixth round of the 2012 NHL Draft (163rd overall) by the Buffalo Sabres.
 Ullmark was the 17th goaltender taken in that draft.
 Although the left-catch goalie was taken in a late round, his size and poise as a goaltender were attractive to NHL scouts, and Buffalo felt Ullmark was worth drafting as a project.
 The scout on Linus from Curtis Joe of eliteprospects.com was “A conservative, yet athletic, reactionary-type goalie who plays in a positional style most closely linked to the modern battle-fly.
 Doesn’t get rattled, doesn’t take risks, and gets the job done in pressure situations.
 Possesses very good rebound control.”

 Ullmark’s NHL Debut To Today